Third and one: Vikings

 By Kevin Seifert | ESPN.com

-After Minnesota’s 31-28 loss at New Orleans, here are three (mostly) indisputable facts I feel relatively sure about:
+After Minnesota’s 34-3 victory over Dallas, here are three (mostly) indisputable facts I feel relatively sure about:

 - We spent much of Sunday chronicling the Vikings’ dominating defensive effort.
 (Colleague Gene Wojciechowski covered quarterback Brett Favre’s day here.)
 As we discussed, the Vikings overwhelmed the Cowboys in the trenches.
 How overwhelming was it?
 From a historical/statistical perspective, it was one of the most dominating performances in NFL playoff history.
 According to Elias Sports Bureau, it was only the third time a team had combined at least six sacks and six other tackles for negative yardage in the same game.
 The other two occasions came during the 1986 playoffs (Cleveland against the N.Y.
 Jets) and two years ago (Jacksonville against the Pittsburgh).
 “We had to win certain battles up front in order for us to have a successful day,” defensive coordinator Leslie Frazier said.
 “It’s pretty much that way for us.
 That’s how we’re built.
 Our defensive line really carries our defense, whether it be run or pass, but particularly defending the pass.
 We led the league in sacks for a reason.
 We have some guys that can really get after the passer and they did it today.”